 Viewing will be on Tuesday Jan 14 in New Skete Holy Wisdom Church, 273 New Skete Lane, Cambridge from 5-7 pm, followed by the vigil service from 7-8 pm.
 The funeral will take place the following morning, Jan 15 at 10 am and burial will follow in the New Skete Cemetery.
 A brunch will follow the service in the monastery refectory.

-To send flowers to Brother John ~ Monk of New Skete (Born Glenn Hoffman)'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brother John ~ Monk of New Skete (Born Glenn Hoffman), please visit our floral store.